immersive-web/webxr-ar-module/input-explainer.md

 function renderInputSource(session, inputSource, inputPose) {
   // FIXME: Using a fictional isDisplayOpaque() method to state that controller meshes should not be rendered
-  // on transparent displays (AR). if (isDisplayOpaque(session) && inputPose.gripMatrix) {
+  // on transparent displays (AR). if (isDisplayOpaque(session) && inputPose.gripTransform) {
-    // Render a controller mesh if the using the gripMatrix as a transform. let controllerMesh = getControllerMesh(inputSource);
+    // Render a controller mesh the using the gripTransform. let controllerMesh = getControllerMesh(inputSource);
-    renderer.drawMeshWithTransform(controllerMesh, inputPose.gripMatrix);
+    renderer.drawMeshAtTransform(controllerMesh, inputPose.gripTransform);
   }
 }